nullivex/apx/README.md

 is a [yeoman](https://github.com/yeoman) generator instance that will scaffold your entire API server.

+**NOTICE** As of 0.6.0 the generator has not been completed yet.
+We are waiting for the API to solidify before creating the generator.
+This notice will be removed when the generator has been completed.

 ```
 //install the generator
 $ npm install generator-apx